brianmathews/PPTcrunch/README.md

-# PPTcrunch - PowerPoint Video Compressor
+# PPTcrunch - PowerPoint & Video Compressor

-PPTcrunch is a .NET 8 console application that compresses videos embedded in PowerPoint (.pptx) files using FFmpeg while maintaining the original presentation structure and functionality.
+PPTcrunch is a .NET 8 console application that compresses videos using FFmpeg with GPU acceleration.
+It supports both PowerPoint (.pptx) files with embedded videos AND individual video files, with wildcard support for batch processing.

 ## Table of Contents